-Direct contact with monkeypox rash, sores or scabs
+Direct contact with mpox rash, sores or scabs

-Contact with objects, fabrics (clothing, bedding, or towels), and surfaces that have been used by someone with monkeypox
+Contact with objects, fabrics (clothing, bedding, or towels), and surfaces that have been used by someone with mpox

-Inhaling respiratory droplets or oral fluids from a person with monkeypox
+Inhaling respiratory droplets or oral fluids from a person with mpox

 This contact can happen during intimate or sexual contact, including: